simonmichael/hledger/doc/github-release-template.md

 Or, you can build from source as described there, after cloning at tag `A.BB`:
 `git clone https://github.com/simonmichael/hledger --depth 1 -b A.BB`

-Or, if there are release binaries below suitable for your OS and hardware, you can use those.
+Or, if under "Assets" below there are release binaries suitable for your OS and hardware, you can use those.
 <!--
 (Note, release binaries have been updated:
 - YYYY-MM-DD: description. [#NNNN](https://github.com/simonmichael/hledger/issues/NNNN)
 -->

-Here are some instructions for the release binaries on various platforms.
+Here are platform-specific instructions for the release binaries.
 (You can copy & paste each block of commands as a unit, to save time.):

 <details>
 <summary>